awsdocs/aws-iot-docs/developerguide/provision-template.md

   The thing properties include the thing name, a set of attributes, an optional thing type name, and an optional list of thing groups to which the thing belongs\.

-Parameters are referenced by `{"Ref":"parameter-name>"}`\.
+Parameters are referenced by `{"Ref":"parameter-name"}`\.
 When the template is evaluated, the parameters are replaced with the parameter's value from the dictionary passed in with the template\.

 The certificate is declared with:
 + The logical name `"certificate"`\.